USA Trade Tasting outlines 12 tips for craft beer brands to get their beer featured by leading magazines and blogs.

 7. Be Specific

-If you think your beer doesn’t exactly suit the magazine or blogs audience, then say so, however explain why you are pitching your beer to them, and what section it relates to, or if you are offering product for a gift guide or reader competition.
+If you think your beer doesn’t exactly suit the magazine or blogs audience, then say so, however, explain why you are pitching your beer to them, and what section it relates to, or if you are offering a product for a gift guide or reader competition.
 Be precise, what issue or time of the year your email relates to, not too wordy and straight to the point.
-Attach high res images and all detail required, so they don’t need to contact you for more info, unless they choose to.
+Attach high res images and all detail required, so they don’t need to contact you for more info unless they choose to.

 8. Lead Times